pinalj/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 1.7.3 (02.05.2021) =
+* Enhancement - Made the plugin compatible with YayMail Pro.
+* Tweak - Added a filter to allow the site admin the ability to change the Payment medium name.
+* Tweak - Added a filter to add new rows to the new quote request email sent to admin.
+* Fix - Plain Text Email Template file name was incorrect.
+* Fix - Incorrect text domain listed in the plugin file.
+* Fix - Incorrect text domain was used for the Subtotal text.

 = 1.7.2 (03.04.2021) =
 * Fix - The PHP email templates were being copied to an incorrect location in the theme folder.